-As we show in Figure 3, after measuring raw data (signal) via the USRP, we proceed data down sampling before we extract features from raw data and conduct recognition.
+As we show in Fig. 3, after measuring raw data (signal) via the USRP, we proceed data down sampling before we extract features from raw data and conduct recognition.

-The measured RSSI data has been down sampled within the USRP with the sampling frequency of 312 kHz before transmitted to the PC.
-However, for the RSSI data that is measured for the time length within the range of 40-310 s (according to Table 2), although the raw data have already been down sampled to the frequency of 312 kHz with the USRP, it is still too large for normal PC to process and recognize.
-Thus we down sample the data again after being down sampled by the USRP before extracting features.
-However, the down sampling frequency also has an impact on recognition accuracy because different amount of information will be lost or filtered when different down sample frequencies are adopted.
-In order to investigate how down sampling frequency affects recognition accuracy, we adopt four down sampling frequencies, 500 Hz, 1 kHz, 2 kHz and 5 kHz respectively.
+The measured RSSI data has been down sampled within the USRP with the sampling frequency of 312 kHz before being transmitted to the PC.
+However, for the RSSI data that is measured for the time length within the range of 40-310 s (according to Table 2), although the raw data have already been down sampled to the frequency of 312 kHz with the USRP, it is still too large for a normal PC to process and recognize.
+Thus, the signal is down sampled to 312 kHz on USRP and further to the following four frequencies on PC, 500 Hz, 1 kHz, 2 kHz and 5 kHz respectively.
+We selected these four frequencies in order to investigate how down sampling frequency affects recognition accuracy.